Former IRS Revenue Officer

 What's your insider's take on the general competence of IRS officers?

-Asked by kellyinboston almost 11 years ago
+Asked by kellyinboston over 11 years ago

 There are various positions within the IRS organization that require varying degrees of education and training.
 While tax legislation and internal policies and procedures would change regularly, one constant during my time at the IRS was the continuous, mandated training for Revenue Officers and other employees.